sondreluc/react-under-the-hood/chapters/chapter_3.md

 In the last chapter we described React's core concepts.
 In this chapter we are going to over some of those topics in more detail.
 The purpose of this chapter is to give the reader a deeper understanding of React's internals in order to have a more nuance opinion of where React fits in modern web development.

 As a side note, we are going to compare the efficiency of algorithms using asymptotic notation.
-If you are unfamiliar with asymptotic notation, take a few minutes to get up to speed by watching this explanation from Harvard's CS50 course: [Asymtotic Notation](https://www.youtube.com/watch?v=iOq5kSKqeR4).
+If you are unfamiliar with asymptotic notation, take a few minutes to get up to speed by watching this explanation from Harvard's CS50 course: [Asymtotic Notation Video](https://www.youtube.com/watch?v=iOq5kSKqeR4).

 ## Virtual DOM Diff Algorithm